YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 The essence of software engineers is precisely to eliminate labor-intensive work.
 As a software engineer, if you find yourself 'farming' a lot, you probably are in the wrong trade.

-Joined as a grad in 2012, I have been in Citi for more than 5 years.
+Joined as a grad in 2012, I spent a little more than 5 years in the bank.
 My experience of all these years would warrant 10 blog post or more.
-I will sum up my joys and sorrows in Citi in the aspect of **what I've done, what I've achieved,** and **why I left**.
+I will sum up my joys and sorrows in this company in the aspect of **what I've done, what I've achieved,** and **why I left**.

 #### 1·0
 __What I've Done__